hashicorp/vault/website/source/docs/http/secret/ssh/index.html.md

 - `allow_subdomains` `(bool: false)` – Specifies if host certificates that are requested are allowed to use subdomains of those listed in "allowed_users".

+- `allow_user_key_ids` `(bool: false)` – Specifies if users can override the key ID for a signed certificate with the "key_id" field.
+When false, the key ID will always be the token display name.
+The key ID is logged by the SSH server and can be useful for auditing.

 ### Sample Payload

 ```json